 Multiple Effect Evaporator

 In comparison to single effect evaporators driven by mechanical vapour recompression, multiple effect evaporator systems are run at a substantially lower electrical load for the same evaporation service.
-Multiple effect evaporators can be designed either as Falling Film or Rising Film (also called Long Tube Vertical).
+Multiple effect evaporators can be designed either as Falling Film, Rising Film (also called Long Tube Vertical) or Flooded Forced Circulation.

 Pre-evaporation System Using Multiple Effect Evaporator